SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as described in :ref:`Patterns_EnumerationCasePattern`.

 ..
-TODO: Note that you can require protocol adoption,
+NOTE: Note that you can require protocol adoption,
     by using a protocol type as the raw value type, but you do need to make it be one of the types that support = in order for you to specify the raw values.